Dear Midsummer Adult Piano Retreat Participants:

-Please note that Tuesday and Friday evenings are free for you to explore Williamstown.
+Please note that Tuesday night is free for you to explore Williamstown.
 You may want to consider Williamstown Theatre tickets: http://www.wtfestival.org/

 After his concert, we’ll have a reception, generously hosted by longtime attendee, Paul Whitlow.
 This year’s reception will be held at Chopsticks Restaurant on Route 2 in Williamstown.
-John will give a recital on Thursday evening and a Studio Class on Friday morning (participation optional.)
+John will give a recital on Wednesday evening and a Studio Class on Thursday morning (participation optional.)
 He will also provide ensemble coachings on Tuesday afternoon and Wednesday morning.

-The dinner before the concert will be at Gateways Inn in Lenox (see website link below.)
-Once again, we’ll have a bus to transport us to and from dinner and the concert.
-The entire cost of the evening – transportation, meal and concert ticket – is included in your retreat tuition.
+Our Tanglewood Field Trip is on Friday.
+A bus will pick us up at the dorm at 4:00 p.m.
+Dinner beforehand will be at Gateways Inn again https://gatewaysinn.com/ The entire cost of the evening – transportation, meal and concert ticket – is included in your retreat tuition.

 BEFORE YOU LEAVE HOME

 If you haven’t done so already, please send us your cell phone numbers and provide us with an emergency contact name and number.
 PLEASE DO THIS WELL IN ADVANCE OF ARRIVAL.
 And please write down the following and/or put them in your phone: Debi Adams’ cell # 617-290-6935 Alison Barr’s cell # 781-582-7245.